 What you'll do!

 Our workshops are devised by Abi Rosser.
-The Shakespeare Today workshops gives children the chance to perform A Midsummer Night’s Dream or The Tempest (in a day!) while our ACTive Stories are designed so the children explore popular books through drama games.
+The Shakespeare Today workshops gives children the chance to perform A Midsummer Night’s Dream or Hamlet (in a day!) while our Drama Workshops are designed so the children explore popular books and fairytales through drama games.

-Click here to read about Shakespeare Today and here to read about the content of ACTive Stories and how we describe them to schools.
+Click here to read about Shakespeare Today and here to read about the content of the Drama Workshops and how we describe them to schools.

 On a typical day you will: